noahehall/theBookOfNoah/0current/aws/0aws.md

   - list of grants identifying grantee and permission granted

-- resource: an entity tha tyou can work with (e.g. an s3 bucket, or an s3 bucket object)
+- resource: an entity that you can work with (e.g. an s3 bucket, or an s3 bucket object)
 - resource > subresource: child of a reosurce
 - resource owner: by default its the AWS account that creates the resource, but can be changed via resource/user based policies (e.g. to be the IAM user and not hte account owner)